-Upon returning to Mexico, Santa Anna was obviously not a popular figure.
-However, the political situation in Mexico for the next couple decades was quite fluid, allowing him to take advantage of the situation and become leader of Mexico again eleven times.
-He was overthrown for the last time in 1855.
-He died a penniless man in 1876 at the age of 82.
+President Santa Anna himself had a firm grip of influence in the realm of Mexican politics.
+Upon returning to Mexico, Santa Anna was obviously not a popular figure as the Mexican media chewed him out for the murders he caused.
+However, the political situation in Mexico for the next couple of decades was quite fluid which allowed Santa Anna to take advantage of the situation.
+He became a frequent leader in Mexico eleven times serving until 1855 where he would be thrown out of office.
+Santa Anna died a penniless man in 1876 at the age of 82.

 "The Capture of Santa Anna."
 The Historical Marker Database.
 Accessed July 24, 2017. https://www.hmdb.org/marker.asp?marker=60821,

 "General Santa Anna dies in Mexico City."
 History.com.
 Accessed July 24, 2017. http://www.history.com/this-day-in-history/general-santa-anna-dies-in-mexico-city.

 Sproat, Leslie.
 "Capture Site of Santa Anna."
 Sam Houston State University.
 Accessed July 24, 2017. http://easttexashistory.org/items/show/142.

 "Surrender Of Santa Anna."
 Texas State Library and Archives Commission.
 Accessed July 24, 2017.
 [This is a personal account given under oath about the surrender of Santa Anna by Texan soldier John Forbes] https://www.tsl.texas.gov/treasures/republic/san-jacinto/surrender.html.